EikenDram/kube-build/kubernetes/keycloak/README.md

 --data-raw '{"firstName":"Aiken","lastName":"Dram", "email":"test@test.com", "enabled":"true", "username":"app-user"}'
 ```

-Alright this works, can later write some sort of console tool (maybe in go) to bulk update user passwords from a file
+Alright this works, will later write some sort of console tool in go to bulk update user passwords from a text file (KubeUtils)

-## Reverse proxy a resource inside kubernetes cluster

-<2D>